Trouble Signs Indicating Poor Home Construction

 What to Do After Spotting Signs of Poor Construction

-As mentioned, you will probably want to hire a general contractor to give a professional opinion on the problem and look for others that you may not have noticed.
+As mentioned, you will probably want to hire a general contractor to give a professional opinion on red-flag type problems and look for others that you might not have noticed.

 Talk to a Lawyer